Not too little, not too much: a theoretical analysis of graph (over)smoothing: Introduction

 \paragraph{Related Work}

 Oversmoothing \cite{Li2018b} is a very active area of research in geometric deep learning, and an exhaustive list of works would be out of scope here.
-The research has been mainly focused on novel architectures to relieve it, such as residual mechanisms \cite{Li2019c, Chen2020g}, randomly dropping connections \cite{Huang2020c}, introducing local jumps \cite{Xu2018b}, clever normalizations \cite{Zhao2019a} or regularizations \cite{Chen2020h}, among others.
+The research has been mainly focused on novel architectures to relieve it, such as residual mechanisms \cite{Li2019c, Chen2020g}, randomly dropping connections \cite{Huang2020c}, introducing local jumps \cite{Xu2018b}, clever normalizations \cite{Zhao2019a, Huang2022, Bodnar2022, Rusch2022} or regularizations \cite{Chen2020h}, among others.
 Some works have acknowledged the important role of the aggregation function, and proposed new exotic diffusion strategies \cite{Bodnar2022} or to optimize it \cite{Lai2020}.
 On the theoretical side, it has been mainly shown that repeatedly applying graph smoothing operators indeed induces convergence of the node features \cite{Oono2020}.
 In this work, we analyze a model that present both the benefits of finite smoothing despite oversmoothing in the limit.

 Our theoretical framework is based on simplified \emph{linear} GNNs and random graphs that explicitely model the dependence between labels, node features, and graph structure.
-Despite their simplicity, linear GNNs have actually been observed to exhibits relatively good performance \cite{Wu2019, Navarin2020}.
+Despite their simplicity, linear GNNs, sometimes called Simplified Graph Convolutional networks (SGC), have been observed to exhibits relatively good performance \cite{Wu2019, Navarin2020} and are routinely used in theoretical analyses \cite{Zhu2021}.
 Random graphs have been used extensively to analyze graph machine learning algorithms \cite{VonLuxburg2008, Rosasco2010} and the theoretical properties of GNNs such as stability \cite{Keriven2020a,Ruiz2020}, transferability \cite{Levie2019} or universality \cite{Keriven2021}.
 Our model crucially includes observed node features, an essential part in analyzing the smoothing process.
 They have been shown to be correlated to sought-for labels in real graphs \cite{Duong2019}, and that this fact is key in the success of GNNs.
 Our proof is in fact more akin to analyzing a graph diffusion process \cite{Masuda2017}: given appropriate initial conditions (observed node features), at initial time the diffusion produces a better signal for learning, before it eventually collapses to a single point.
 To the best of our knowledge, this is the first proof of this kind in a machine learning context.